 Nanaboozhoo, Nanaboojoo, Nanabush, Wisake, and several other ways.)

-Nanaboozhoo is the benevolent culture hero of the Potawatomi and Anishinaabe tribes (sometimes referred to as a "transformer" by folklorists.)
+Nanaboozhoo is the benevolent culture hero of Anishinabe and Potawatomi myth (sometimes referred to as a "transformer" by folklorists.)

 It is pronounced similar to nah-nah-boh-zhoh in Potawatomi.
 In some Potawatomi communities the name "Wiske" is used for the same character.

 Nanaboozhoo shares some similarities with other Algonquian heroes such as the Wabanaki

 are told in different Algonquian tribes with only the identity of the protagonist differing.

 This means "Great Spirit" in the Potawatomi language, and is the Potawatomi name for the Creator (God.)
 Kche Mnedo

 is a divine spirit with no human form or attributes (including gender) and is never personified in